 The current Ministry of Health Directives say that we can have funerals as long as no more than 100 people gather for the service.
+Physical Distancing is required when you attend a funeral service, so the size of the venue may dictate the actual number of people that can attend.
+If you feel comfortable in wearing a mask we would encourage you to do so.

 At The Wilson Funeral Home we take the health and wellbeing of our staff and client families very seriously.
 With the current unprecedented measures taking place to reduce the spread of Covid-19 (Coronavirus), below are the measures we are implementing to support our staff and community.